cbrunet/typo3-cb_foundation/Documentation/Introduction.rst

 * Includes all CSS and JS libraries of Foundation
 * Includes all SCSS files needed for customizing the CSS
 * Default CSS files for quick testing or prototyping
+* Settings for :ref:`visibility`, to hide or show elements based on screen size
 * RTE configuration for using styles defined in Foundation
 * A few ready-to-use plugins: